JATOS/JATOS_docs/versioned_docs/version-3.8.1/Reference_and_JATOS_API/JATOS-API.md

 ---

 :::info
 Using the JATOS API requires some **advanced knowledge** of HTTP and how to call APIs from e.g. a programming language or a terminal.
 If you just want to run a study with JATOS this is probably not what you need.
-Anything that you can do (programmatially) with the API can also be done (by hand) from the JATOS' GUI.
+Anything that you can do (programmatially) with the API can also be done (by hand) with JATOS' GUI.
 :::

 ## Introduction